Recent Legal Update

 Apply the Law

 North Carolina estate administration is supervised by the Clerk of Superior Court in the county where the estate is opened.
-After qualification, the personal representative must give public notice to creditors and, in some situations, send direct notice to known creditors.
-The creditor period runs from the first publication date, and the estate generally should not be closed until that period has expired and the personal representative can truthfully account for what came in, what was paid, and what was distributed.
+After qualification, the personal representative must give public notice to creditors and, within 75 days after the Clerk grants letters, must personally deliver or mail notice to known or reasonably ascertainable creditors with unsatisfied claims, unless the claim is already recognized as valid.
+The creditor period runs from the first publication or posting date, but a known creditor who must receive direct notice may have a later deadline measured 90 days from delivery or mailing if that date is later.
+The estate generally should not be closed until the applicable creditor periods have expired and the personal representative can truthfully account for what came in, what was paid, and what was distributed.

 Key Requirements

-• Document the notice and inventory: The estate file typically needs proof that publication occurred and that required mailed notices (if any) were sent, along with the estate inventory filed on time.
+- Document the notice and inventory: The estate file typically needs a copy of the published or posted notice, the newspaper’s affidavit of publication or proof of posting, and an affidavit showing required mailed or delivered notice to known creditors, along with the estate inventory filed on time.

 What the Statutes Say